EXPO PLAYGROUND DESIGN COMMITTEE UPDATE

 Project Timeline: The project schedule has been adjusted to better accommodate community participation, including fundraising to enhance the planned new EXPO playground.
-The existing Treasure Island Playground will remain in place through the 2018-2019 school year.
-During the summer of 2019 the new playground will be installed, assuming fundraising success in 2018.
+The existing Treasure Island Playground will remain in place through the 2018-2020 school years.
+During the summer of 2020 the new playground will be installed, assuming fundraising success in 2018 and 2019.

 LETTER FROM THE PRINCIPAL

 April 9, 2018

 Saint Paul Public Schools (SPPS) and the EXPO Playground Design Committee is excited to unveil the design proposal for EXPO’s new playground.